Phil May (singer)

 Philip Dennis Arthur May (born Wadey, later Kattner; 9 November 1944 – 15 May 2020) was an English vocalist.
-He gained fame in the 1960s as the lead singer of Pretty Things, of which he was a founding member.
+He gained fame in the 1960s as the lead singer of The Pretty Things, of which he was a founding member.
 May remained a member throughout the band's changing line-up over the years, and was one of the band's main lyricists.
 He was the primary lyricist for the album S.F.
 Sorrow.

-Biography

 Early life

 Born Philip Wadey in Dartford, Kent on 9 November 1944, he was raised by his aunt and uncle, whose surname was May.
 In childhood, he was sent back to live with his mother and stepfather, whose surname was Kattner, but later decided to change his name to May.

+Career

 The Pretty Things

 He formed the Pretty Things at Sidcup Art College in 1963 with guitarist Dick Taylor, who had recently left the fledgling Rolling Stones.
 With May as lead singer, the band became part of the British blues rock scene and quickly gained a recording contract.
 They became popular and had a number of hit singles including the UK Top Ten "Don't Bring Me Down".